thelfenbaum/RoutineOptimizer-SpringBoot/DesignReport.md

 -   A slightly more sophisticated scheduling algorithm which tells the user when they have no room for a task

--   Ability for the user to sign in. this feature enables:

--       the user to access previously saved week schedules

--       the database to save the user information
+-   Ability for the user to sign in. this feature enables: the user to access previously saved week schedules, the database to save the user information